mythic-beasts/letsencrypt-mythic-dns01/README.md

 To use these scripts you will need to set a DNS API password for your domains using the [Mythic Beasts control panel](https://ctrlpanel.mythic-beasts.com)

-The create a file called dnsapi.config.txt containing your domain name and password.
+Then create a file called ``dnsapi.config.txt`` containing your domain name and password.
 You can add multiple domains, one per line:

 ````